mekkkwiz/Speech-Navigation-Chatbot/README.md

     GOOGLE_PRIVATE_KEY="your-private-key"
     ```

+    and download your service account key from the Google Cloud Platform and save it as `serviceAccountKey.json` in the DFfullfillment directory of the project.

 4. ### Start the server

     ```bash
     npm run dev
     ```

+    and run fulfillment server in DfFulfillment directory

+    ```bash
+    npm run dev
+    ```

+    you may need to put localhost of fulfillment server on the internet by using ngrok that you can download from <https://ngrok.com/download>

+    ```bash
+    ngrok http 3030
+    ```

+    then copy the https url and put it on the fulfillment server on the Dialogflow

 ### Alternatively, you can use Docker to run the program.
 Follow these steps to install using Docker